Excavation or Placement of Fill in Navigable Waters

 - Repair or replacement, in-kind and in-place, of existing structures.

 All other activities are considered MAJOR excavation or fill projects for purposes of review and public notice as required by the Uniform Procedures Act.
-For additional information, see Time Frames.
+For additional information, see our web page Getting an Environmental Permit.